steventanyang/lefocus/system-design/phase-7-labels.md

    - Modal closes

 **Validation:**
-- Maximum 9 labels (show error if limit reached)
+- Maximum 8 labels (enforced - N key and "+ New Label" don't appear when limit reached)
 - Name must be unique (show error if duplicate)
 - Name cannot be empty

+**Important:**
+- Modal blocks timer shortcuts (pressing Enter in modal does not start timer)

 ### 5. Profile → Labels Settings Page